-In this article, we’ll cover what tracking cookies are and how they work.
-We’ll also explain how website owners should ensure cookie compliance on their websites.
+So, in this article, we’ll cover what tracking cookies are, how they work, and how website owners should ensure cookie compliance with applicable privacy laws.

-Tracking cookies are small data files placed on the user’s browser by websites to gather information about their browsing activities.
-These text files help sites track user behavior and visited websites, and remember user preferences, such as language settings or login sessions.
+Tracking cookies are text files with small pieces of data that websites deploy on a user’s browser.
+They help sites track user behavior, activities, and visited websites.
+Additionally, tracking cookies also remember user preferences, such as language settings or login sessions.

 There are two types of tracking cookies – first-party and third-party cookies.

 First-party tracking cookies are used by the website you’re visiting to track your behavior during the session.
-They help enhance the user experience by remembering your specific preferences or eliminating the need to re-login each session.
+They help enhance the user experience by remembering your specific preferences.
+For example, they eliminate the need to re-login each session.

 One of the most common examples is Google Analytics tracking cookies.
 For instance, the tool uses the __utma cookie to distinguish users or sessions and __utmz to check how the user found the website.

 Third-party tracking cookies can be used for advertising or analytics purposes and can be added by the websites that you haven’t visited.
-They can also be called cross-site cookies because they can track your activities across websites and share data between different sites.
+They can also be called cross-site cookies because they track your activities and share data across websites.

-Third-party tracking cookies track anything from the buttons you click and your location to your search history, interests, time spent on a page, and more.
+Third-party tracking cookies track anything from the buttons you click and your location to your search history, and more.

 Some of the most widely used cookie examples include major ad networks such as Facebook Pixels, Google Ads, Hotjar, Amazon, and more.